niravcodes/niravcodes.github.io/_drafts/making-mnsa-a-nepali-programming-language.md

 thumbnail: https://nirav.com.np/assets/img/mnsabanner-1.png

 ---
 I've been working on and off on a Nepali programming language with my friends for the last few months.
-It's called मनसा (IAST: _manasā_) and I think it's time for an alpha release.
-If you'd like to try the language out, visit [mnsa.cc](http://mnsa.cc/): the official website of मनसा.
+It's called मनसा (IAST: _mansā_) and I think it's ready for an alpha release.
+If you'd like to try the language out, visit [mnsa.cc](http://mnsa.cc/) - the official website.
 You can play around with the language right in the browser without having to download anything, not even a Devanagari keyboard layout.

-This post is kind of a collection of random things I want to say about the language, including how the idea came about, the interesting things I learnt making the project, and the problems I faced.
+This post is kind of a collection of random things I want to say about the language, including how the idea came about, the interesting things I learnt making the project, and the problems faced.

 ### How it all started

-In the sixth semester, we have a subject called the 'Minor Project' which basically requires you to form a team and turn in a project by the end of the term.
-So me and three of my friends ([Sam](https://sammelan.com.np/), [Chinge](http://sangamkhanal.com.np) and [Sauhard](http://sauhard.writes.xyz/)) decided that each of us would come to class the next day with at least five interesting ideas.
-So I go home, pace around my tiny room like the leopard in Sahid Smarak and think up some interesting ideas like a Nepali version of Spotify, an Operating System, a robot and so on.
+In the sixth semester, we are required to submit a team project by the end of the term.
+Most teams in my class were making boring things, like hotel management systems, or polling websites.
+If you get to chose your own project, why not do something exciting and new?
+We settled on making a programming language.
+"Why not in Nepali?", I said, and after a long debate, we settled on building a Nepali programming language.

+In the beginning, we thought a Nepali programming language wouldn't have any practical use at all.
+We thought that all this thing would ever be is a novelty, a fun thing to play with and forget about, kind of like Brainfuck or Befunge.
+But as we continued to look into things to include in our proposal, we realized that a Nepali programming language might have a few very niche but very practical uses.

+After some more deliberation, we decided that it had to be a compiled language, because that was the most difficult to make in terms of code, and the "coolest".
+It was exciting and kind of uncertain.
+We don't have Compiler Construction classes in our syllabus, so we had basically zero idea on how we'd proceed.
+Plus we didn't know how

 **Draft**